tsgates/arch-wiki-markdown/wiki/Luakit.md

 The luakit package can be found in the official repositories and can be installed with pacman.

-You can also use the git version available from the [AUR].
+You can also use the git version with luakit-git, available from the AUR.

 With the Unix philosophy in mind, Luakit is entirely customizable through its configuration files.
 Those files are written in the Lua